akmalgomal3/backend-boilerplate/README.md

 The project is built using the NestJS framework.
 I tried to make the project as modular as possible to make it easier to maintain, scale, and test.

+### Technologies Used

+- **NestJS**: NestJS is the framework used to build the project.
+It is a progressive Node.js framework for building efficient, reliable, and scalable server-side applications.
+- **PostgreSQL**: PostgreSQL is the main database used to store the data.
+- **Elasticsearch**: Elasticsearch is used to store the user's log activities.
+- **Docker**: Docker is used to run the PostgreSQL and Elasticsearch services.
+- **Git**: Git is used for version control.

 ### Diagram of entities